Waiting and Waiting: Poem Number 53

 明くる間はAkuru ma wauntil night lightens—

-いかに久しきIkani hisashikican you at all know
+いかに久しきIkani hisashikican you know at all

 ものとかは知るMono to ka wa shiruhow long that is?